junxit/us-congress-bills-110/metadata.md

 - 2008-06-09 — Ms. Lofgren, Zoe moved to suspend the rules and pass the bill.
 - 2008-06-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5063)
 - 2008-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5063)
+- 2008-06-10 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2008-07-30 — Amendment SA 5257 agreed to in Senate by Unanimous Consent.
+- 2008-07-30 — Amendment SA 5257 proposed by Senator Pryor for Senator Leahy. (consideration: CR S7797-7798; text: CR S7797-7798) To amend title 18, United States Code, to enable increased federal prosecution of identity theft crimes and to allow for restitution to victims of identity theft.
+- 2008-07-30 — Measure laid before Senate by unanimous consent. (consideration: CR S7797-7798)
+- 2008-07-30 — Passed Senate with amendments by Unanimous Consent.
+- 2008-07-30 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.
+- 2008-07-30 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2008-07-30 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2008-07-30 — Senate amendment agreed to: Amendment SA 5257 agreed to in Senate by Unanimous Consent.
+- 2008-07-30 — Senate amendment proposed (on the floor): Amendment SA 5257 proposed by Senator Pryor for Senator Leahy.(consideration: CR S7797-7798; text: CR S7797-7798)
+- 2008-07-30 — Senate amendment submitted
+- 2008-07-31 — Message on Senate action sent to the House.